bquistorff/statacons/docs/_sources/installation.md.txt

 -   Python 3.6 or later (3.8 required for some advanced options)

--   SCons 4.3 or later
+-   SCons 4.3 or later (SCons 4.5 or later requires statacons 3.0.1 or later)

 # Step 1: Python Setup